danpelota/geocoder-showdown/README.md

     wget -N ftp://sdrftp03.dor.state.fl.us/Map%20Data/00_2015/*.zip
     unzip -u -j "*.zip"

-These shapefiles come in several different projections, so we'll determine the projection for each file via the `get_srid.py` script, which simply feeds the contents of the .prj file to prj2epsg.org and returns the srid to `STDOUT`.
+These shapefiles come in various projections, so we'll determine the projection dynamically for each file via the `get_srid.py` script, which simply feeds the contents of the .prj file to prj2epsg.org and returns the srid to `STDOUT`.
 Once we determine the SRID, we'll use `shp2pgsql` to stick the GIS data into a Postgres table.
 Finally, we'll reproject the geometry column into SRID 4326 and cram all the counties into a single table:

     psql << EOF
     DROP TABLE IF EXISTS props_gis;
     CREATE TABLE props_gis (
         gid SERIAL PRIMARY KEY,
         parcelno TEXT,
         geom GEOMETRY('MULTIPOLYGON', 4326)
     );
+    CREATE SCHEMA IF NOT EXISTS staging;
     EOF

     for FILE in *.shp
     do
         echo "Getting SRID for $FILE"
-        #TODO: Replace this with a simple curl call?
         SRID=$(python get_srid.py $FILE)
         echo "SRID for $FILE is $SRID"
         psql -c "DROP TABLE IF EXISTS staging.props_gis;" shp2pgsql -s $SRID -c "$FILE" staging.props_gis | psql --quiet psql -c "INSERT INTO props_gis (parcelno, geom) SELECT parcelno, ST_Transform(ST_Force2D(geom), 4326) FROM staging.props_gis;" done

     psql -c "CREATE INDEX idx_props_gis_parcelno ON props_gis(parcelno);"

 Next, we need to download and import the NAL data.